Completing and extending shellings of vertex decomposable complexes: Vertex decomposable complexes and shelling completions

-As mentioned in Section \ref{sec:intro} , we can use revlex orders to build new shifted complexes from existing ones.
+As mentioned in Section \ref{sec:intro}, we can use revlex orders to build new shifted complexes from existing ones.
 More precisely we have the following.

 \begin{prop} Suppose $\Delta$ is a pure shifted $d$-dimensional simplicial complex with respect to some linear order on its ground set $V$, and assume that $\Delta$ is not full on $V$.
 Let $F$ be the revlex smallest $(d+1)$-subset of $V$ satisfying $F \notin \Delta$.
-Then the complex generated by $\Delta \cup \{F\}$ is again a shifted simplicial complex. \end{prop}
+Then the complex $\Delta \cup \langle F \rangle$ is again a pure shifted simplicial complex. \end{prop}